arras-energy/gridlabd-examples/Stochastic_loads/README.md

     gridlabd shell
     marimo run plot_results.py

+Note that all voltage angles are plotted with respect the phases' base angle, i.e., 0 for phase A, -120 for phase B, and 120 for phase C.

 ## Changing the study size

 The default study size is about 750 trials (equivalent to about 1 month of hourly trials).
 To increase the study size, change the `stoptime` value on line 16 of the file `study_model.glm`.